huyptruong/tableau-vcs-example/README.md

 ![Workout Wednesday 2020 Week 53](supplementary_images/dashboard_final_sketch.png)

+Although the dashboard is relatively simple, the idea behind this exercise is not to build it one stroke.
+Rather we'll break it down into small portions that can be built easily with traceable commits.
+At a glance, the dashboard is composed of the KPI and some line charts that serve as the core visualization.
+The following exercises outline the steps to build them:
+1. Exercise 1: Make the First Commit.
+Build the KPI sheet.
+No formatting is needed.
+2. Exercise 2: Enahnce the KPI Viz.
+Improve the KPI sheet with all the formatting as shown in the final dashboard.
+3. Exercise 3: Finish the Core Viz.
+Build the line charts since they look all similar.
+4. Exercise 4: Complete the Prototype Dashboard.
+Build the dashboard shown above.

 ## Excercise 1: Make the First Commit

-For this exercise, we will build the KPI sheet as our first visualization and commit it.
+In this exercise, we'll build the KPI sheet as our first visualization and commit it.
 No formatting is required.

 As a good development practice, we will create a branch to work on this visualization.
 In the terminal, type `git checkout -b kpi`.
-You are now on a separate branch called *kpi*.
+We are now on a separate branch called *kpi*.
 Work on this branch won't affect the main branch.

 Now, open the Tableau workbook with the following command, `start executive_dashboard.twb`, and build the visualization as shown below.